neuhalje/kernel-memtest/README.md

 ### More?

 If you want to know more, then read my [blogpost](http://www.neuhalfen.name/2013/09/05/your-data-is-corrupted-and-you-dont-know-it/).
-If that still is not enough, read the [thesis](thesis).
+If that still is not enough, read the [thesis](thesis) or read the [paper](http://danceos.org/publications/PRDC-2011-Schirmeier.pdf) based on my thesis.

 ## Content